EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers

 There are of course many other methods that have been designed for efficiently solving the frequency-domain Maxwell's equations.
 For scattering and radiation problems in homogenous media integral equation formulations are known to be highly efficient and yield fast algorithms \cite{chew2001fast,andriulli2008multiplicative}.
 Domain decomposition methods (DDM) \cite{toselli2006domain} have also achieved success for the time-harmonic electromagnetic problems \cite{lee2005non,vouvakis2006fem,peng2010one,peng2010non,dolean2015effective}.
 The DDM method and the integral equation method have been combined in \cite{peng2011integral}.
 Recently, \cite{bonazzoli2019domain} extends the ``shifted-Laplacian preconditioner" for the Helmholtz equation to the high frequency time-harmonic Maxwell equations and designs an optimal DDM method.
 Multigrid methods have also been considered for the time-harmonic Maxwell equations \cite{hiptmair1998multigrid,gopalakrishnan2004analysis}.
 A multigrid method for the high frequency time-harmonic Maxwell equations is designed in \cite{lu2016robust}.
 Sweeping preconditioners for time-harmonic Maxwell equations, which utilize the intrinsic structure of the Green's function, have been developed for the Yee scheme \cite{tsuji2012sweepingyee} and the finite element method \cite{tsuji2012sweepingfem}.
+We finally note that it also possible to directly use a time-domain solver in other ways to find the frequency domain solution.
+The most straightforward approach is to save the solution for some time $T$ and then take a Fourier transform.
+The upside with this approach is that it produces an approximate result to the frequency domain problem for many frequencies at once.
+The drawbacks are that the solution is approximate with an accuracy that\revtwo{, in the case of a continuous wave sinusoidal source, scales as}{depends on} $T^{-1}$ and that the need to save the solution makes this approach memory intensive. \revtwo{This slow convergence can be improved if modulated sources are used and the resulting method can be more efficient than a single frequency solver if the frequency response is desired over a broad spectrum of frequencies and the accuracy requirements are less stringent.}{} For open problems it is possible to appeal to the limiting amplitude principle \cite{morawetz1962limiting} and simply let a harmonically forced problem converge to the frequency domain problem by simulating long enough.
+The convergence of this approach is severely impacted when trapping geometry is present and the principle is not valid for closed domains. \revtwo{Also for Fourier transformed methods the required simulation time becomes prohibitive when closed domains with the quality factor $Q=\infty$ are considered.}{}